WhatsApp/proxy/README.md

 docker run -it -p 80:80 -p 443:443 -p 5222:5222 -p 8080:8080 -p 8443:8443 -p 8222:8222 -p 8199:8199 whatsapp_proxy:1.0
 ```

 You will see lines ending with `Certificate generation completed.`.
-The HAProxy is running in the background.
+The HAProxy is running in the background and will continue to do so until you close this process.

 ### Check your connection